mattsegura/blackbox-talk-to-figma-mcp/DRAGME.md

    - Displays connection status and recent activity
    - No need for additional terminal commands

-**Remember**: Always keep the WebSocket server running for the Figma plugin to communicate with Cursor!
+**Remember**: Always keep the WebSocket server running for the Figma plugin to communicate with Blackbox!
 Use `@Terminals` to monitor its health.